Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 The Bottom Line

-Primary 1 readiness is not about being the smartest child in the class — it is about having a broad enough foundation that your child can handle the pace and expectations of formal schooling without feeling overwhelmed.
+P1 readiness isn't about being the smartest kid in the class.
+It's about having a broad enough foundation that your child can handle the pace and expectations of formal school without feeling completely overwhelmed.

-Use this checklist as a diagnostic tool, not a source of anxiety.
+Use this checklist as a diagnostic, not a source of anxiety.
 Every child develops at their own pace.
 The K2 year is long enough to close most gaps with consistent, daily practice.
 Start with the fundamentals — phonics, number sense, and independence — and build from there.

-For a broader overview of the entire P1 preparation journey — including registration timelines, the Learning Support Programme, and emotional readiness — see our complete Primary 1 preparation guide.
-If you are earlier in the process, our K1-K2 readiness checklist covers the foundational skills that lead up to P1 readiness.
+For the broader P1 preparation picture — including registration timelines, the Learning Support Programme, and emotional readiness — see our complete Primary 1 preparation guide.
+If you're earlier in the journey, our K1-K2 readiness checklist covers the foundational skills that lead up to this.

 Sources